The OHSU Knight Cancer Center has outstanding depth of experience in treating sarcoma:

-Radiation therapy for soft tissue sarcomas: High-energy rays, such as X-rays, are aimed at cancer cells to kill them.
-It may be the main treatment if surgery would do too much damage to vital tissues or if a patient is in poor health.
-Most radiation treatments for sarcoma use external beam radiation therapy, or rays delivered from outside the body.
-Your care team might recommend one of these types:
+Radiation therapy for soft tissue sarcomas: Beams of energy, such as X-rays, are aimed at cancer cells to kill them.
+It may be the main treatment if surgery is not an option.
+Your care team might recommend one of these treatments: